prismv/DB48X-on-DM42/doc/calc-help/constants.md

 written as `μ0` (pronounced "mu nought" or "mu zero").
 It quantifies the strength of the magnetic field induced by an electric current.

-Its value depends on the fine structure constant measurement and is calculated with:
+Its value depends on the fine structure constant measurement `α` and is calculated with:
 ```rpl
     12 SIG  μ0='CONVERT(4*Ⓒπ*Ⓒα*Ⓒℏ/(Ⓒqe^2*Ⓒc);1_H/m)'
 ```